THE NATIONAL BASKETBALL RETIRED PLAYERS ASSOCIATION

 The NBRPA has five core assets:

 - Access – The NBRPA serves as the premier, central contact point for all NBA retired players.

 - Events – The NBRPA hosts several charitable, corporate and private events annually, including cornerstone community events during the NBA’s All-Star Weekend, as well as annual Legends World Sports Conference each summer.

 - Legends Care ™ – The 501(c)3 charitable arm of the NBRPA is dedicated to youth programs and additionally addresses several social and economic issues membership faces in life after basketball.

-- Chapters – With local branches in Atlanta, Chicago, Dallas, Houston, Las Vegas, Los Angeles, Orlando, South Florida and Phoenix (with several more on the horizon), NBRPA Chapters bring the organization’s assets, visions and programs to local communities.
+- Chapters – With local branches in 12 cities - Atlanta, Chicago, Cleveland, Dallas, Detroit, Houston, Las Vegas, Los Angeles, Miami, New York, Orlando and Phoenix, the NBRPA Chapters bring the organization’s assets, visions and programs to local communities.